zhangyancoder/git_notes/README.md

 There is no such thing as darkness, only a failure to see.
 ***
 I am a slow walker, but i never walk backwards.
 ***
+I don't want to be next Michael Jordan.
+I only want to be Kobe Bryant.
+***
+when you open the door in front of you, lose the way at your back.
+From the beginning of the end .you have only one way to go.
+***